stackplanet/sourcestack/README.md

 - Stop the `npm run start` process you started earlier (Ctrl-C)
 - In VS Code, run `Debug: Toggle Auto Attach` and ensure that *Auto Attach: On* appears in the status bar.
-- In the VS Code Terminal view, cd to the `stak` directory and run `npm run debug`
+- In the VS Code Terminal view, cd to the `forkstack` directory and run `npm run debug`
 - Open `api/src/api.ts` and put a breakpoint in the `/ping` endpoint.
 - Go to https://localhost:1234/api/ping, and the VS Code debugger should open at the breakpoint.